thelittlewonder/akhbarwala/README.md

 TWILIO_AUTH_TOKEN = Twilio Authorisation Token (obtained from Twilio)

+SANDBOX_NUMBER = The twilio number with which you interact (obtained from Twilio

 API_URL = The base url where this node project is hosted (eg. akbharwala.herokuapp.com)

 ```